ktnlvr/ktnlvr.dev/content/programming/dotfiles.md

 Otherwise, if something goes very wrong all commands have early exits.
 It won't try and `stow` a non-existent directory.
 Generally, the script is rather safe.

+## What did you try?

+**NixOS.** Yeah, no. The language got in the way too much.
+I couldn't get used to the syntax.
+Setting up a quick environment felt like a chore.
+Maybe I'm just too dense for the PhD-induced greatness.
+Rolling it to 1000+ auto-scaling production machines can be a valid usecase.
+Managing my laptop was not.

+## When does it fail?

+Managing system configs is something I am yet to discover how to properly do.
+I like using `doas`, but every time I set up a new machine I have to edit the `doas.conf` and I add a plain `permit kitten as root`.

+Installing software is also outside the scope of the dotfiles.
+I love it when I can run a script and roll out a fresh battle-ready system.
+Sometimes that also includes installing the right software.

+A trivial solution might be having a pythonic `requirements.txt` with all the packages I'll ever want.
+Though some of them are missing on different distributions[^debian-nvim-missing].
+If I go distro hopping again, I'll to manage that.
+Versioning the packages is also a pain.

 [^stow]: [GNU `stow`](https://www.gnu.org/software/stow/) "a symlink farm manager" (whatever that is)
 [^stow-safe]: "substantially simpler and safer", "stow will never delete any files, directories, or links", source: [`man`](https://linux.die.net/man/8/stow)
+[^debian-nvim-missing]: The [Inky Editor](https://github.com/inkle/inky) is packaged in [AUR](https://aur.archlinux.org/packages/inky) for Arch but is entirely missing on Debian.